cromefire/fritzbox-cloudflare-dyndns/README.md

 If you leave `CLOUDFLARE_*` unconfigured, pushing to Cloudflare will be disabled for testing purposes, so try to trigger it by calling `http://127.0.0.1:8888/ip?v4=127.0.0.1&v6=::1` and review the logs.

+## History & Credit

+Most of the credit goes to @adrianrudnik, who wrote and maintained the software for years.
+Meanwhile I stepped in at a later point when the repository was transferred to me to continue its basic maintenance should it be required.